AsieduDevelopmentHub/SentraCore/docs/setup/dashboard_setup.md

 # Notes

-- The dashboard is designed to operate independently from the engine process lifecycle.
+- The dashboard operates independently from the engine lifecycle.
-- Automatic reconnection and runtime discovery are built into the connection layer.
+- Runtime discovery and automatic reconnection are built into the communication layer.
-- Some telemetry behavior may vary slightly across operating systems depending on available system APIs.
+- Some telemetry behavior may vary slightly between operating systems depending on available system APIs and permissions.